 - Select the period of backtesting for your strategy.

-- Select a trading method for the strategy. (in this case, we are choosing short only).
+- Select a trading method for the strategy. (in this case, we are choosing Long-close Short).

 - Choose the starting balance for the strategy and click start test.

 You will see results similar to the above graph.